psyray/nmap-viewer/README.md

 ## Usage

 1. Open your web browser and navigate to `http://localhost:3001`.
-2. Use the file upload feature to load your Nmap XML output file.
+2. Use the file upload feature to load your initial Nmap XML output file.
 3. Explore the scan results using the interactive interface.
 4. Use the filtering and sorting options to analyze specific aspects of the scan data.
+5. Update the scan results by uploading additional XML files if needed.
+6. Expand or collapse hosts and ports to view detailed information.
+7. Copy Nmap commands for specific hosts or all hosts.
-5. Export the results to PDF if needed.
+8. Export the results to PDF if needed.

 ## Requirements